DD-65/sat-sudoku/README.md

 ![Output Image](solution.png)

 ---
-Also has a Sudoku creation feature using the Algorithm outlined in [this Stack Overflow post](https://stackoverflow.com/a/56581709)
+Also has a Sudoku generation feature using the Algorithm outlined in [this Stack Overflow post](https://stackoverflow.com/a/56581709)